krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

 !!! question "Climbing stairs with minimum cost"

-    Given a staircase, where you can climb $1$ or $2$ steps at a time, and each step has a non-negative integer representing the cost you need to pay at that step.
-Given a non-negative integer array $cost$, where $cost[i]$ represents the cost at the $i$-th step, and $cost[0]$ is the ground (starting point).
-What is the minimum cost required to reach the top?
+    Given a staircase, you can climb $1$ or $2$ steps at a time, and each step is labeled with a non-negative integer representing the cost of stepping on it.
+Given a non-negative integer array $cost$, where $cost[i]$ represents the cost of the $i$-th step and $cost[0]$ is the ground (starting point), what is the minimum cost required to reach the top?

 As shown in Figure 14-6, if the costs of the $1$st, $2$nd, and $3$rd steps are $1$, $10$, and $1$ respectively, then climbing from the ground to the $3$rd step requires a minimum cost of $2$.